Kryztofr/AutoOS/README.md

 If you get any errors during the script, it’s most likely because your current operating system has disabled services that are required.
 Make sure to use a default installation of Windows to run the script.

-**Step 6:** Once the script finished, restart your computer and boot into the default option.
-Make sure to `keep your ethernet cable connected` or `connect to your WiFi in the setup`.
+**Step 6:** Once the script finished, `restart` and boot into the `default option`.
+Make sure to `keep your ethernet cable connected` or `connect to your WiFi in the setup`. **DO NOT BYPASS THE NETWORK REQUIREMENT!**.
 Then wait for Windows to finish installing.

-**Step 7:** Once finished, wait for AutoOS to open up (On slower systems this may take a minute).
+**Step 7:** Once finished, wait for AutoOS to open up.

 **Step 8:** Select your settings and click "Install AutoOS".
-This process will take around 30 minutes.
+This process will take around 20-30 minutes.

 If you want to delete your old Windows partition and merge the unallocated space with the AutoOS partition, use [Minitool Partition Wizard Free](https://cdn2.minitool.com/?p=pw&e=pw-free) (decline each offer in the installer).
 Then use the `Delete` function on the old Windows partition and the `Extend` function on the AutoOS partition and max out the slider.
 Click apply and restart.
 Make sure to delete `Minitool Partition Wizard Free` again after you are done.

+### What to do after the installation is finished?
+- `Disable` the toggle in `Services & Drivers` tab and restart whenever you are `Gaming`.
+- `Enable` it again and restart if you need functionality back for `Work` etc.
+- Go to the `Games` tab while `Services & Drivers` are disabled and press the `Play` button.
+- Once you are in Game, press the `Stop Processes` button.
+- Press the `Restart Processes` button to restore the taskbar etc.
+- Check the `BIOS Settings` tab for recommendations.
+- Leave a `review`, share `suggestions`, or report `issues` on the `Discord Server`.
+- If you have experience with C# and WinUI3 and want to become a part of the project, let me know.

 ## 📷 Screenshots
 ### AutoOS Installer